Some stories you might be interested in:

 When we first decided to visit Bali with our friends for 3 weeks, we just thought that people went there to surf, but we soon found out that the island is perfect for couples and families as well.

-So, if you’re planning a trip to Bali soon and want to know where to stay and which spots to visit, here’s a list of the 9 best beaches in Bali.
+So, if you’re planning a trip soon and want to know where to stay in Bali and which spots to visit, here’s a list of the 9 best beaches in Bali.

 Uluwatu is the southernmost beach available to surf in Bali and is possibly the most dangerous, yet rewarding, spot to head to.